-The Outwoods is 110 acres (45 hectares) of ancient woodland to the north of Loughborough and is one of the oldest surviving woodland sites in Charnwood.
-The Outwoods has been designated a Site of Special Scientific Interest (SSSI) because of its outstanding geology, flora and fauna.
-The area now forms part of the eastern boundary of the National Forest which covers 200 square miles (52,000 hectares) of Leicestershire, Derbyshire and Staffordshire.
+The Outwoods is 110 acres of ancient woodland to the north of Loughborough and is one of the oldest surviving woodland sites in Charnwood.
+The Outwoods consists of a variety of different routes and walks, including an easy access path with a bird feeding station.

-If you are bringing an organised party to The Outwoods please contact Charnwood Borough Council at least 10 days in advance so that we can ensure that your visit is safe and enjoyable.
+If you are bringing an organised party to the Outwoods please contact us at least 10 days in advance so that we can ensure that your visit is safe and enjoyable.

 - Walking in the Outwoods (PDF Document, 0.1 Mb)